Appointment Letter

 • Anything else that an employer deems fit

-What is more about Appointment Letter?
+What is more about the Appointment Letter?

-What is more, an appointment letter (job confirmation letter) is one which includes what remained unsaid by the employer so far and that is information to a new employee (selected candidates for the job) about company policies, culture, benefits of employment, and whatever questions a new employee’s mind could have, is tried to be answered in advance.
+What is more, an appointment letter (job confirmation letter) is one that includes what remained unsaid by the employer so far and that is information to a new employee (selected candidates for the job) about company policies, culture, benefits of employment, and whatever questions a new employee’s mind could have, is tried to be answered in advance.
 An appointment letter further has the following characteristics:

 • Should be on organizational letterhead with company name, addresses, email, phone, etc.